 In April 2021, as further discussed in Note 3, we acquired certain assets and liabilities from Avast plc ("Avast").
-Acquired assets include the source code to Avast's family safety mobile software solution and cloud-based services (a portion of which was acquired through a perpetual license grant), and its existing contracts with AT&T, Verizon, T-Mobile, and Sprint.
+Acquired assets include the source code to Avast's family safety mobile software solution and cloud-based services (a portion of which was acquired through a perpetual license grant), and its existing contracts for the solution with five customers.
 Each contract involves the grant of software licenses and provision of cloud-based services.
-We do not allow our customers to take possession of the software solution, and since the utility of the license comes from the cloud-based services that we provide, we consider the software license and the cloud services to be a single performance obligation.
+We do not allow our customers to take possession of the software solution, and since the utility of the license comes from the cloud-based services that we provide, we consider the software license and the cloud-based services to be a single performance obligation.